 19. Monitor and Curtail Your Social Media Usage

-Time can really run-away when using social media, and those who use it as part of their overall marketing strategy are particularly prone to getting sucked in.
+Time can really run-away when using social media, and those who use it as part of their digital marketing strategy are particularly prone to getting sucked in.

 You can monitor your social media usage with software such as Rabbittime or Rescue Time, to get an accurate idea of just how much of an impact those little forays into the Twittersphere have on your workday and make sure that the time spent is appropriate for the return you get from it.

 Social Media automation software such as Buffer and Hootsuite can also help you keep on top of your company’s social media presence by allowing you to schedule your posts in advance, so your profiles will keep ticking over, even when you’re away from the computer.

 If you don’t handle social media as part of your job, it’s probably a good idea to strictly limit your usage whilst at work.
 If you haven’t got the willpower to avoid your favourite sites during working hours, you can use stayfocusd, a Google Chrome app which cuts you off from distracting sites after a specific amount of time, which you set yourself.